mmarkdown/filter/plugins/exec/README.md

 # exec

 The *exec* plugin will check if a code block has a `exec:CMD` language tag.
-If found the codeblock the following steps will be performed:
+If found the the following steps will be performed:

-1. `CMD` will be executed with the contents of the code block will be piped to it's standard input.
+1. `CMD` will be executed with the contents of the code block piped to it's standard input.

-1. The ouput from `CMD` will be used to construct a data URI.
+1. The ouput from `CMD` (if any) will be used to construct a data URI.

 1. The code block will then be deleted and *replaced* with an image containing the data URI.